tito-arch/ICBN-International/content/posts/current-you-tube-boxing-promotions.md

 ## TRUE POWER BOXING

-True Power Boxing is an influencer boxing promotion founded in January 2023 by Callum Vella .
+True Power Boxing is an influencer boxing promotion founded in January 2023 by _Callum Vella_ .
 In the course of their existence, they signed some fighters

 FIGHTERS&DATE OF SIGNING

-Lewis Smale-15th February 2023
+_Lewis Smale_-15th February 2023

-Brandon Jones-11th February 2023
+_Brandon Jones_-11th February 2023

-Asaad Asaad-11th February 2023
+_Asaad Asaad_-11th February 2023

-Ryan Clarke-11th February 2023
+_Ryan Clarke_-11th February 2023

-True Power Promotions announced that they had partnered with Dubby Energy on the 9th of February 2023 via their official twitter page.
-They are hoping to get three fighters in the next Small Creator Boxing (S.C.B) event, with one already confirmed.
+True Power Promotions announced that they had partnered with _Dubby Energy_ on the 9th of February 2023 via their official twitter page.
+They are hoping to get three fighters in the next _Small Creator Boxing_ (S.C.B) event, with one already confirmed.
 Their first event is rumoured to be in the summer.